kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 distinct routes, one with path prefix `/foo` and the other with `/bar`, both target the same service, the persistent session won't be shared between these two paths.

-Conversely, if the `SessionPersistencePolicy` policy is attached to a service, the `Path` attribute MUST be left unset.
+Conversely, if the `BackendLBPolicy` policy is attached to a service, the `Path` attribute MUST be left unset.
 This is because multiple routes can target a single service.
 If the `Path` cookie attribute is configured in this scenario, it could result in problems due to the possibility of different paths being taken for the same cookie.
 Implementations MUST also handle the case where the client is a browser making requests to multiple persistent services